Who can use this feature?

 Permission/Role | Permissions Needed in SAP SuccessFactors | Rationale |

-Employee Data | API user must have read access to these objects within SAP SF's Employee Central module: PerPerson, EmpJob, EmpEmployment, PerEmail, and PerPhone | These are the specific API objects (endpoints) that Merge (and Culture Amp) pulls data from.
-This allows us to retrieve core employee and contact details. |
+Employee Data | API user must have read access to these objects: PerPerson, EmpJob, EmpEmployment, PerEmail, and PerPhone | These are the specific API objects (endpoints) the integration pulls data from to retrieve core employee and contact details. |

-Groups | Read access to Organization Structure objects: FODepartment, FODivision, FOBusinessUnit | These are the specific API objects (Function Objects) used to retrieve organizational structure data.
-This allows us to retrieve team, department, and business unit data for group demographics. |
+Groups | Read access to Organization Structure objects: FODepartment, FODivision, FOBusinessUnit | These Function Objects are used to retrieve organizational structure data for group demographics. |

 Required Roles | SAP SuccessFactors Administrator role or equivalent role with API read/write permissions. | Required to generate the necessary OAuth credentials (Client ID and Secret). |